Is Open Shelving Right for Your Kitchen?

 Small floating shelves on either side of the range hood add a modern touch to this vintage-style kitchen Arciform designed for a historic Mt.
 Tabor home.

-SCHEDULE YOUR COMPLIMENTARY KITCHEN CONSULTATION HERE
+SCHEDULE YOUR COMPLIMENTARY KITCHEN DESIGN CONSULTATION HERE

 See More Stories